 Some additional sites were put forward by developers and landowners for development during the initial Stage 3 consultation.
 These sites were assessed in the Environmental Capacity Study: Additional Site Assessments which was consulted on from November to December 2013.
 Comments were considered with the other responses received on the Stage 3 documents and have been used to help shape the next stage of preparing the Local Plan to 2036.

-Preparation of the Proposed Submission Local Plan started with targeted engagement with key stakeholders between January and March 2015.
+Preparation of the Local Plan continued with targeted engagement with key stakeholders between January and March 2015.

 Some additional sites were put forward by developers and landowners for development during the Targeted Consultation and during the period since then.
 These sites were assessed in the Housing and Economic Land Availability Assessment: Additional Sites Consultation 2016, which was consulted on from 26 September to 7 November 2016.

-We recently consulted on a document that considered the council's options for whether and how to identify areas of Huntingdonshire as 'suitable' for wind energy development.
+We consulted on a document that considered the council's options for whether and how to identify areas of Huntingdonshire as 'suitable' for wind energy development.
 The document was produced in response to the provisions set out in the Written Ministerial Statement issued by Greg Clark, Secretary of State for Communities and Local Government, on 18 June 2015.
+The consultation was open for public comment between 21 November 2016 and 16 January 2017.
 To view and download the document, please go to the Planning Consultation Portal.